dev-adit/Simple-stock-market-trade-simulator/README.md

 * We already have a pre-defined stocks data & set of formulas that our application would serve the service.
 * Our application should be able to :
-    * a. *Consume incoming trade data/payload:
+    * A. Consume incoming trade data/payload:
-        * i. *Assuming it can be flowing in from another internal application real time.
+        * Assuming it can be flowing in from another internal application real time.
-        * 2. scalable enough to handle other consumption mechanism
+        * scalable enough to handle other consumption mechanism
-    * b. *Store provide central trade storage (in memory)
+    * B. *Store provide central trade storage (in memory)
-        * i.
-Should maintain data integrity
+        * Should maintain data integrity
-        * 2. Should serve as a single golden source for any data publish/ service
+        * Should serve as a single golden source for any data publish/ service
-    * *c. *serve real-time data metrics
+    * C. Serve real-time data metrics
-        * *i.  based on static stocks
+        * based on static stocks
-        * *ii. real-time trade consumption
+        * real-time trade consumption
-* *Provide unit-test Coverage
+* Provide unit-test Coverage

 Following are main components in our application:
 * 1. Trae Publisher: This component is responsible for publishing trade data to the message queue (Kafka).